Circle of Dead Children: Human Harvest

 In 2003, Circle of Dead Children released 'Human Harvest' with only three members.
 This was their first and only release featuring no bass player.
-Drummer, Mike Rosswog, helped to provide CODC with a faster and more intense element of sound, which has since stayed in place.
 'Human Harvest' was recorded at Austin Enterprise, in Massachusetts, with Steve Austin, founder of Today is the Day.
 Circle of Dead Children agreed to a one-off licensing deal for 'Human Harvest' with Martyr Music Group in the Americas, and Displeased Records for Europe and Asia.
-Displeased Records also released a limited-edition vinyl version of 'Human Harvest', featuring different but complementary artwork.
-The album received a great deal of positive reviews and press, often citing the new level of brutality and intensity found within the music and vocals.
+Displeased Records released a limited-edition vinyl version of 'Human Harvest' featuring different but complementary artwork.
+The album received positive reviews and press, often citing the level of brutality and intensity in the music and vocals.
 Artwork was done by Mark Riddick.
-The final track, "Alkaline", includes a bonus track at the 9:07 mark, which is actually part of a vocal segment from the song "Mother Pig", slowed down.
-This album features 19 tracks and has a total playing time of 32:01.
+The final track, "Alkaline", includes a bonus track at the 9:07 mark, which is part of a vocal segment from the song "Mother Pig", slowed down.
+This album features 19 tracks and a playing time of 32:01.

-Following the release, CODC parted ways with drummer Mike Rosswog.

 Zero Comfort Margin

-Released in 2005, 'Zero Comfort Margin' followed a hiatus of over one year in which CODC added former Sadis Euphoria drummer Mike Bartek, and former Sadis Euphoria guitarist, Drew Haritan, to the lineup.
-Drew played bass guitar.
-The band was invited by engineer/producer Steve Austin to his home to record what was initially intended to be demo tracks, prior to their new drummer having to undergo wrist surgery which would set the band back while he recovered.
-In a notorious recording session in which Steve Austin told Metal Maniacs Magazine that he barely recalled, the band recorded 15 songs.
-The decision was made to release the songs as an Ep, through Willowtip Records in the Americas and Earache Records for Europe and Asia.
+Released in 2005, 'Zero Comfort Margin' followed a hiatus of over one year in which the band added former Sadis Euphoria drummer Mike Bartek and former Sadis Euphoria guitarist Drew Haritan to the lineup.
+Haritan played bass guitar.
+The band was invited by engineer/producer Steve Austin to his home to record what was intended to be demo tracks, prior to their new drummer having to undergo wrist surgery that would set the band back while he recovered.
+In a recording session, which Austin told Metal Maniacs Magazine that he barely recalled, the band recorded 15 songs.
+They released the songs as an EP through Willowtip Records in the Americas and Earache Records for Europe and Asia.
 A limited-edition gatefold vinyl version was released by Arclight Communications with a pressing of 500.
 It featured complementary artwork and black and gold or white and gold splattered vinyl to honor the sporting colors associated with Pittsburgh, Pennsylvania.
-'Zero Comfort Margin' featured the only cover song that CODC has recorded to date, a cover of 'Playdumb' by local 1990s grindcore band, Hideous Mangleus.
-Artwork was completed again by Mark Riddick.
-This release features 15 tracks, four of which are electronic noise tracks, and has a total playing time of 20:19.
+'Zero Comfort Margin' featured the only cover song the band has recorded to date, a cover of "Playdumb" by local 1990s grindcore band Hideous Mangleus.
+Artwork was completed by Mark Riddick.
+This release features 15 tracks, four of which are electronic noise tracks, and has a playing time of 20:19.

 Following the release, CODC parted ways with drummer Mike Bartek.